Duke-Marquis/Dataset-Reading-of-Accidents-Algo/README.md

 | `main.py`          | Entry point for the CLI when the repository is executed as a script. |
 | `requirements.txt` | Python dependencies.                                                 |

+**Repository layout update:** The codebase has been reorganized — core modules now live under `src/accidents/` and executable scripts have been moved to the `scripts/` folder.
+You can run the CLI or GUI with `python scripts/main.py` or `python scripts/ui_tk.py`.
+The scripts add `src/` to `sys.path` automatically so you don't need to set `PYTHONPATH` manually.

 The dataset is cached in the `data/` folder.
 The first run will download the full dataset (or a date‑filtered subset) and store it as `nyc_crashes_cached.csv`.

 ---